gmendonca/mac-setup/README.md

 https://github.com/mbadolato/iTerm2-Color-Schemes

-* Just Install Argonaut

-Select the color in Profiles > Colors > Color Presets...
+Select the color in Profiles > Colors > Color Presets... > Import

+And navigate to iTerm2-Color-Schemes > schemes and selects the ones that you want.
+Normally I just Install Argonaut.

 ## Keys Setup